/* end - Custom Hamburger projects menu */

 Methodology

-KeywordsSite-specific, site-responsive, filmmaking, socio-spatial agency, embodied, co-creative, marginalised communities Site-integrity is a site-specific, process-driven research methodology developed by Julie Marsh that positions artistic practice as a reflexive mode of knowledge production through embodied, place-based enquiry.
-It fosters ethical, co-creative engagement and supports the socio-spatial agency of marginalised communities.
-Informed by Doreen Massey’s (2006) understanding of place as a dynamic intersection of social, material, and symbolic relations, Site-integrity conceives filmmaking as a collective, site-responsive act.
-Using custom motorised recording and playback devices, recorded material is re-presented in the locations where it was originally filmed.
-In this context, place is not simply represented but actively experienced—the projected image becomes a performative, site-reactive tool rather than a static depiction (Marsh, 2022).
+Site-integrity is a site-specific, process-driven research methodology developed by Julie Marsh that positions artistic practice as a reflexive mode of knowledge production grounded in embodied, place-based enquiry.
+Drawing on Doreen Massey’s (2006) understanding of place as a shifting interplay of social, material and symbolic relations, site-integrity conceives filmmaking as a collective, site-responsive practice.

 Projects